top of page

 Eye Movement Desensitisation & Reprocessing (EMDR) therapy is

-a type of evidence-based therapy and is most commonly known for treating post-traumatic stress and trauma, but it can also be used for other presentations, such as anxiety, depression, low self-esteem, panic and phobias.
+an approach most commonly used to treat post-traumatic stress and trauma, but it can also be helpful for anxiety, depression, low self-esteem, panic and phobias.

-It works by targeting how memories are stored in the brain, helping to reduce their emotional charge so they feel less triggering in the present.
-This is achieved through the use of bilateral stimulation, which usually involves guided eye movements (visual) back and forth across a field of vision.
-This aids desensitisation of the memory, making it less powerful, and allows new adaptive beliefs to be associated with the memories being processed.
+It works by helping the brain reprocessing how distressing memories are stored, so that they feel less emotionally charged and less triggering in the present.
+This is done through the use of bilateral stimulation, which usually involves guided eye movements (visual) back and forth across a field of vision.
+This movements aid the brain's natural ability to heal , allowing the memory to be desensitised and linked with more balanced and adaptive beliefs.
 Bilateral stimulation can also be auditory (alternating sounds to the left and right ear), or tactile (alternating physical sensations, such as tapping shoulders or thighs).

 Forest